-All of that energy expended on flowering twice means that generally climbers will not grow as tall as ramblers.
-They also produce fewer shoots each year which do need to be trained in a balanced fan shape.
+All of that energy expended on flowering twice means that climbers will not generally grow as tall as ramblers.
+They also produce fewer shoots each year, which do need to be trained in a balanced fan shape.
 Climbing roses also insist on a more exacting pruning regime to ensure maximum floral impact; more on rose pruning here.

 Wherever possible, you should try to train climbing rose shoots as horizontally so that the flowering laterals are produced all along its length to create an amazing display.